mui/material-ui/docs/data/joy/components/table/table.md

 ### Applying global variants

-Use `theme.variants.*` to apply global variant styles to the table.
+Use `theme.variants.*` to apply global variant styles to the Table.

 {{"demo": "TableGlobalVariant.js"}}

 ### Scrolling shadows

-Inspired by this [blog post](https://lea.verou.me/2012/04/background-attachment-local/), the shadows appear and hide when scrolling on the table.
+Inspired by this article from Lea Verou on [CSS scrolling shadows](https://lea.verou.me/2012/04/background-attachment-local/), the shadows appear and hide when scrolling on the Table.

 {{"demo": "TableScrollingShadows.js"}}